xxilytoo/TAMUSEADataChallenge/README.md

 # TAMU Sea Level Rise Data Challenge
 ## Team Members: Shawn Chin and Daniel Chen
+#### This is a team project for the TAMIDS Sea Data Challenge where students are given datasets related to sea level and they can conduct their own ML/Data visualization
   ### IntialCSVFileCreation.ipynb/.py
     - used to convert Mat files into CSV for easy data processing
   ### CSVFileIntegration (Program)